Here are the changes for the 2023 model year.

-The biggest news for the 2023 Dodge lineup was the first new Dodge model since 2011—the 2023 Dodge Hornet.
-The compact corssover is based on the Alfa Romeo Tonale, which in turn was based on the Jeep Compass, which was based on the Jeep Renegade, which traced its way back to a GM-Fiat project.
+The biggest news for the 2023 Dodges was the first new nameplate since 2011—the 2023 Dodge Hornet.
+The compact crossover is based on the Alfa Romeo Tonale, which in turn was based on the Jeep Compass, which was based on the Jeep Renegade, which traced its way back to a GM-Fiat project.

 The Durango continues into 2023.
 The big Dodge Durango news was the return of the Hellcat model, which can tow 8,200 pounds—and has 710 horsepower.
 The Hemi Orange package from the 2022 Charger and Challenger is available on 2023 Durango R/Ts; it includes dark gray and orange stripes, gray and orange badges, 20-inch black wheels, and black taillight assemblies, with four colors (Destroyer Gray, Diamond Black, Octane Red, and white).
 The interior has orange accent stitching.
 There are also Orange Plus and Orange tow packages.